zbooyo/terraform-provider-redis/README.md

 - `id` - The Redis key
 - `key` - The Redis key
 - `value` - The stored value
-- `overridable` - Whether the key can override existing values

 ## Examples